 When it comes to your eyes, see the specialist

 Dr. Torgerson understands Asian facial features and customized surgical techniques to deliver satisfying, harmonious results.
 During your consultation, he’ll explain the procedure for Asian eyelid surgery and any possible changes you can expect.
 Plus he’ll share digital 3D imaging to demonstrate projected outcomes.
 Dr. Torgerson will explain the risks to consider, the recovery period, and all costs.
-When you’re ready to proceed, we offer partnerships with reputable financing companies that help make payments more convenient with monthly plans.
+When you’re ready to proceed, we also offer partnerships with reputable financing companies that help make payments more convenient with monthly plans.
 You can feel free to ask questions, take your time, and consider the beautiful possibilities.
 Would you like to learn more about Asian eyelid surgery in Toronto?
 We’ll be pleased to schedule your appointment.
 We look forward to helping you reveal the look that you’ll love.